Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-The visible solar disk has two growing large solar active regions, one stable large solar active region, two growing medium solar active regions and two growing small solar active regions containing 44 sunspots with a total sunspot area of 1530 micro solar hemispheres (about nine times the surface area of the Earth).
+The visible solar disk has two growing medium active regions, two stable medium active regions and two small active regions.
+There are 28 sunspots on the visible disk with a total sunspot area of 800 micro-solar hemispheres (about five times the surface area of the Earth).

-160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal through at least Sunday .
-160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded through September by E region blanketing of low angle F2 propagation until at least several hours after sunset.
+160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal on Thursday, Friday and Saturday.
+160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded by E region blanketing of low angle F2 propagation until sunset or later.

-40 meter short path propagation from North America to the Middle East and south Asia after 0030Z is likely to be normal through at least Sunday.
-Short path propagation between North America and east Asia after about 0930Z is likely to be normal through Sunday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2200Z is likely to be moderately degraded on Thursday, mildly degraded on Friday and mostly normal on Saturday.
+Short path propagation between North America and east Asia after about 0800Z is likely to be mostly normal on Thursday, Friday and Saturday.

-30 meter propagation crossing the auroral ovals and polar regions is likely to be normal through at least Sunday.
-Daytime 30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle F2 propagation.
+30 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during daytime hours and mildly to moderately degraded during local nighttime hours during Thursday, Friday and Saturday.
+30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle long distance F2 propagation.

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic